 Roger Yaworski, SJ, was born in rural Saskatchewan and joined the Jesuits in Guelph in 1960.
 He was ordained a priest in 1971.
 He did graduate studies in theology and psychology at the Graduate Theological Union in Berkeley.
 He most recently returned to Guelph in 2007 having spent the three previous years at Loyola University Medical Center in Chicago as a chaplain.
 He was an accredited CPE supervisor.
 Previous work experience has been university and prison chaplaincy, novice director, formation director, assistant to the Provincial and Director of the Development Office.
 He claims that each time he returns to Guelph, it gets better and he looks forward to the next chapter of his life at 80 years of age.

 Eric Jensen, SJ

 Bill Clarke, SJ

 Bill Clarke, SJ, a Jesuit, has been doing the ministry of spiritual accompaniment of individuals and communities since his ordination as a priest in 1966.
 He came to Guelph in 1980 to be part of the Ignatius Farm Community of which he was the director for a number of years.
 Bill has been a chaplain and friend to the l’Arche communities for over thirty years.
 He joined the directing team here at Loyola House in 2002.
 Since then he continues the directing and preaching of retreats in other parts of the country and the world.
 He is the author of The Face of Friendship (Novalis, 2004) and Enough Room For Joy (edited, Novalis, 2005).

 Bernie Carroll, SJ

 Born in Montreal, Bernie grew up in a bilingual family.
 He entered the Guelph Jesuit Novitiate in 1959 and was ordained in 1971.
 He did graduate studies in Theology and French and has taught in both highschool and university in Regina, Saskatchewan.
-He has also been a Campus Minister, Vocation Director, Assistant Novice Director, staff member at Loyola House and at Anishinabe Spiritual Centre (Espanola), Pastor of Holy Rosary Parish (Guelph), and most recently Director of the Canadian Shrine of the North American Martyrs (Midland) where he was honoured on his departure with an Eagle Feather for his ministry among our indigenous people.
+He has also been a Campus Minister, Vocation Director, Assistant Novice Director, staff member at Loyola House and at Anishinabe Spiritual Centre (Espanola), Pastor of Holy Rosary Parish (Guelph), and most recently Director of the Canadian Shrine of the North American Martyrs (Midland) where he was honoured on his departure with an Eagle Feather for his ministry among the indigenous people.
 He is very happy to return to Spiritual Exercises ministry in Guelph.

 Paul Panaretos, SJ